rikaaa0928/rikline/README.md

 # Diff with Cline
 * gemini with base url setting
 * openrouter with base url setting
+* google vertex with base url and GOOGLE_APPLICATION_CREDENTIALS setting
 * support for images returns in mcp tools

 # Cline